Why You’ll Love this Recipe

-- Tomatoes: Dice three fresh tomatoes or use a few cans of diced tomatoes for a bit of acidity.
+- Tomatoes: Dice three fresh tomatoes or use a few cans of petite diced tomatoes for a bit of acidity.

-- Spices: Finish the Moroccan bean stew with salt, paprika, ground cumin, black pepper, and cayenne pepper.
+- Spices: Finish the Moroccan bean stew with kosher salt, paprika, ground cumin, black pepper, and cayenne pepper.

 Additions and Substitutions